solm7/Challenge-1/README.md

 # Horiseon Webpage project

-This project is for the recursion of the Horiseon Webpage for more semantic and functional code.
+This project is for the refactoring of the Horiseon Webpage for more semantic and functional code.

 ## Authors